What is a pre-master's programme?

 Rules of the pre-Master’s programme

 The pre-master’s programme is designed not only to address any deficiencies in your prior knowledge, but it is also an effective way to find out whether studying at a research university in the field of Psychology is right for you.
 To this end, in the pre-master Psychology programme several rules, as a Binding Recommendation (Bindend Studieadvies), are applicable.
 There is for example limited time in which you have to complete the pre-master.
 You also have to earn sufficient marks with a maximum of one re-sit per course.
+That said, in practice almost all motivated students complete the programme in the allotted time.

 If you will be eligible for admission to the pre-master's programme in Psychology depends on your previous education.
 More information on admission.